kronigert/timsCompare/README.md

 * **Side-by-Side Comparison:** Load multiple methods and compare their parameters in a clear, tabular format that highlights differences.
 * **Multi-Segment Analysis:** Automatically parses and displays methods with multiple segments.
 * **Graphical Visualization:** Generates plots of isolation schemes for PASEF, dia-PASEF, and diagonal-PASEF methods.
+Plots feature an **axis toggle** to switch between autofitting the windows and viewing the full scan range (m/z and 1/K0) defined in the method.
 * **Method Reports:** Export detailed, multi-page PDF or CSV reports with a clean two-column layout for documentation or publications.
 * **Data Export:** Export scan window tables (e.g., dia-PASEF windows, diagonal-PASEF, PASEF polygons) to text files.
 Exported dia-PASEF and diagonal-PASEF windows can be directly imported into timsControl.
+* **Customizable Default View:** Configure and save your preferred default parameters for each specific acquisition mode (e.g., "General", "dia-PASEF", etc) via the "Manage Views" window.
+* **View Management:** Temporarily add extra parameters with the "Add Parameters" dialog, or instantly revert to your customized layout with the "Reset View" button.

 ---